-Knowing basic home interior design rules like; formal and informal balance, scale, proportion, line, rhythm, traffic flow, color, pattern and texture, can help you to make better interior decorating choices for your home.
+Knowing basic home interior design rules like; formal and informal balance, scale, proportion, line, rhythm, traffic flow, color, pattern and texture, can help you to make better decorating choices for your home.

 Crowding furniture pieces to one side will make a room appear horizontally off-balance.